transnetlab/transit-routing/docs/usage_instructions.md

 To run algorithms on a different GTFS set, enter the network details in [main.py](https://github.com/transnetlab/transit-routing/blob/main/main.py).

 ## Dataset generation
-Due to inconsistencies in the GTFS set available online, a GTFS set cannot be used directly here.
+Due to inconsistencies in the GTFS sets available online, they cannot be used directly.
-Moreover, a significant amount of preprocessing (e.g. transitively closed footpaths, non-overtaking trips etc.) is required.
-See for details.
+Moreover, a significant amount of preprocessing (e.g., transitively closed footpaths, non-overtaking trips, continuous stop sequence) is required.
 The Switzerland test network is generated in accordance with these.
 See [switzerland_wrapper.md](./switzerland_wrapper.md) for documentation on the same.

 ## Additional notes
 - To print complete itinerary, set PRINT_ITINERARY = 1 and OPTIMIZED = 0.